by Andrea M. Darcy

 If the person who abused you was a parent or family member, you might even have a deep-rooted unconscious core belief that abuse is love.

 [Know you need to leave an abusive help, and want help ASAP?
-Book an affordable Skype or therapy counsellor today on our sister site harleytherapy.com .]
+Book an affordable online or therapy counsellor today on our sister site harleytherapy.com .]

 2. Start reality training.